There are different types of cervical cancer. The most common type is squamous cell cancer. Cancer cells are divided into 3 grades.

-Knowing the type of cancer you have helps your doctor decide which treatment you need.
+Knowing the type of cancer you have helps your doctor decide on which treatment you need.
 There are 2 main types of cervical cancer:

 - squamous cell cancer